 The Short Story

-Born just outside of Chicago, I grew up drawing and painting, inspired by my artist father as well as my math teacher mother.
-Yes, that side of the brain can be used in art!
-I studied painting and illustration in college under artists such as Ron Mazellan and Rod Crossman.
-After university, I began working as a graphic designer and slowly began plein-air painting in the Sierra Nevada.
+Inspired by my artist father as well as my math teacher mother, I was drawing from as early as I can remember.
+After growing up outside of Chicago, I studied painting and illustration at Indiana Wesleyan University under artists such as Ron Mazellan and Rod Crossman.
+After college I began working as a graphic designer and slowly began plein-air painting in the Sierra Nevada.
 In 2012 I was married to my beautiful wife Kallie, who, apart from God, is the biggest help for me to keep painting.
-Exactly five months after our wedding day we moved to the amazing country of the UAE where we both are grateful to live and work.
+Exactly five months after our wedding day we moved to the UAE where we lived and worked for 6 years.
+During that time I was incredibly blessed with the opportunity to paint in the Arabian desert.
+After Kallie gave birth to our beautiful daughter Miriam in 2017, we returned back to the States.
+We are now in Nevada again, waiting to see what the next chapter will look like.

-Since childhood, I have been interested in the process of observing truth.
-When painting or drawing, I want to faithfully represent the shapes which make up the appearance before me.
-I don’t care as much about what I have to say; what does the subject say?
-It excites me to travel into nature and among the constantly changing colors, and, by God’s grace, record these displays of His beauty.
-Currently, I have been enjoying painting in the desert, a place full of ever changing colors and conditions and occasional critters.
+Since childhood, I have been fascinated by the process of observing truth.
+When painting or drawing, my desire is to faithfully represent the shapes which make up the appearance before me.
+I don’t care as much about what I have to say; what rather does the subject say?

 The Long Story